When Letting Go Is Healthy: The Psychology of Abandoning Goals

 • New information renders the goal irrelevant or obsolete

-Research indicates that the combination of goal disengagement and goal re-engagement predicts better mental health and life satisfaction than persistence alone (Wrosch et al., 2003; Ntoumanis et al., 2014).
+Research indicates that the combination of goal disengagement and goal re-engagement predicts better mental health and life satisfaction than persistence alone (Wrosch et al., 2003).

 Practical Strategies for Employees